Jad-suk/project-portfolio/projects/FYP.md

 - the workflow, evaluation strategy, and non-sensitive figures,
 - high-level description of the estimation approach and benchmarking.

-**Kept private (to protect work):**
-- implementation details and code,
-- full datasets / scenario generators,
-- sensitive experiment configurations.

-Detailed technical material and code can be shared upon request when appropriate.

 ## 5) High-Level Methodology
 ### A) Baseline and reference (“ground truth”)